Digital Nomad Life in Tumbaco, Ecuador

 What do people find most challenging about the culture in Tumbaco?

 "Expats in Tumbaco often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 They may also struggle with the slower pace of life, which is a stark contrast to the fast-paced lifestyle in many Western countries.
 The concept of "Ecuadorian time", where punctuality is not strictly adhered to, can be frustrating for those used to strict schedules.
 Additionally, the local cuisine, which is heavily based on corn, potatoes, and meat, may be difficult to adapt to for those used to a different diet.
-Lastly, navigating the local bureaucracy can be challenging due to the complexity and lack of efficiency in the system," remarked one foreigner who made the move to Tumbaco.
+Lastly, navigating the local bureaucracy can be challenging due to the complexity and lack of efficiency in the system," said one expat who made the move to Tumbaco.

 What residency documents or visas did I need if I will be in Tumbaco for a while?

 "If you are planning to stay in Tumbaco for an extended period, you will need a valid passport with at least six months remaining before expiration.
 For stays longer than 90 days, you will need to apply for a visa.
 The type of visa you need will depend on the purpose of your stay.
 If you are going for work, you will need a work visa.
 If you are going for study, you will need a student visa.
 If you are planning to retire there, you will need a pensioner visa.
 In addition to the visa, you will also need to provide supporting documents such as proof of financial means, proof of accommodation, and a return ticket.
 If you plan to become a resident, you will need to apply for a residency visa.
 This requires additional documents such as a police clearance certificate, a medical certificate, and proof of income or financial support.
-Please note that the requirements can change, so it's always a good idea to check with the Ecuadorian embassy or consulate in your home country before you travel," remarked one member in Tumbaco.
+Please note that the requirements can change, so it's always a good idea to check with the Ecuadorian embassy or consulate in your home country before you travel," said one person in Tumbaco.

 What cultural blunders should I try to avoid making in Tumbaco?